zariae/wax-facets/facet_pages_howto.md

 Some work needs to be done in the future to correct this behavior.

+## Future work

+* The gallery bug needs to be fixed in the near future.
+* Once the gallery bug is addressed, it should be submitted back to Wax
+* Beyond that, however, we might think about a custom Wax task that can be run that could autogenerate these pages.
+This would be longer term, but easier to contribute back to the Wax community

 # Note

 * I don't quite know how this would play with date ranges yet.